 For interim, pre-ATN implementations, encoding rules may be specified by a region.
 The most frequently used encoding rules today employ ICAO ATS fields and messages.
 The default encoding rules are the ISO Packed Encoding rules.

-Using the regional tailoring procedure stated above, the NAT/APAC Core messages are related to a subset of the AIDC messages and are shown in Table E-1 9-1.
+Using the regional tailoring procedure stated above, the NAT/APAC Core messages are related to a subset of the AIDC messages and are shown in Table 9-1.

-The encoding rules employed within the NAT/APAC will remain for the foreseeable future as the ICAO ATS field and message-based, character-oriented rules currently defined in the NAT/APAC AIDC Interface Control Document (ICD) (ICAO PANS-ATM Doc 4444).
+The encoding rules employed within the NAT/APAC will remain for the foreseeable future as the ICAO ATS field and message-based, character-oriented rules currently defined in the NAT/APAC AIDC Interface Control Document (ICD) (and ICAO PANS-ATM Doc 4444).